jrmuizel/frame-timing/README.md

   -stop_existing_session    If a trace session with the same name is already
                             running, stop the existing session (to allow this one to proceed).
   -dont_restart_as_admin    Don't try to elevate privilege.
+Elevated privilege
+                            isn't required to trace a process you started, but PresentMon requires elevated privilege in order to query processes started on another account.
+Without it, these processes cannot be targetted by name and will be listed as '<error>', and if they are targetted -terminate_on_proc_exit won't work and
+                            there may be tracking errors near process termination.
   -terminate_on_proc_exit   Terminate PresentMon when all the target processes
                             have exited.
   -terminate_after_timed    When using -timed, terminate PresentMon after the